cyverse-vice/jupyterlab-kipoi/README.md

 docker run -it --rm -d cyversevice/<CONTAINER-NAME-HERE>:<TAG>
 ```

-The default username is `jovyan`

 ## Run Docker container in CyVerse VICE

 Unless you plan on making changes to this container, you should just use the existing launch button above.

+You can build a new Docker container with additional dependencies from this Docker Hub image by using the `FROM cyversevice/<CONTAINER-NAME-HERE>:<TAG>` at the beginning of your own Dockerfile.

 ###### Developer notes